 Location # of Spots Permit Required Completion

-P1 Structure Medical Campus
+P1, N. Entrance Structure - Medical Campus

 20